 - a.
-A permit must be issued prior to any Animals being brought to the subject property; provided that any person keeping animals prior to the effective date of this regulation shall have a period of thirty (30) days to submit a permit application. - b.
+A permit must be issued prior to any Animals being kept on the subject property; provided that any person keeping animals without a permit prior to the effective date of this regulation shall have a period of thirty (30) days to submit a permit application. - b.
 Application(s) for a permit shall be submitted on a form supplied by the Board of Health for each location where animals are kept in Dedham.
 Such application(s) shall be accompanied by the following information, and will be deemed incomplete if any information, plan, or fee is missing. - 1.
 Full name, address, and telephone number of the applicant. - 2.
 Name, mailing address, phone number and email of all owners of the property, including an emergency contact number. - 3.
 Location street address of the premises to be used. - 4.
 Maximum number and species of animals to be kept. - 5.
 If the permit holder intends to increase the number of animals or change in species of animals to be kept prior to the end of the permit year, the permit holder must notify the Board of Health, and the Board may require a public hearing if the Board believes that the increase will materially change the application upon which the permit is based. - 6.
 A plot plan, showing the lot borders with dimensions of the area where animals will be kept, areas used by animals, and locations of feed and manure storage.
+The plot plan must include set back distances of all animal facilities to the property lines, the property's dwelling, and abutting dwellings.
 Also required on the plot plan are the locations of the primary residence, accessory structure(s), structure(s) (including fences), abutting structures(s), corrals, septic systems, private wells, and wetlands.
-A hand-drawn plot plan is acceptable so long as it is of sufficient detail, scale, and quality to allow for Board review. - 7.
-A written management plan for the following: - i.
-Manure management and disposal - ii.
-Storage of feed - iii.
-Pest management - 8.
-Name of the principal veterinarian for each animal. - c.
-The application shall meet clearance from the Dedham Building Department and Conservation Department. - d.
-Application fee as determined by the Board of Health from time-to-time. - e.
-The permit shall not be transferable to other animals, or assignable or transferable for the use of other persons or the use of other premises and shall be posted in a conspicuous area.
+A hand-drawn plot plan is acceptable so long as it is of sufficient detail, scale, and quality to allow for Board review.